Beliefs & Mission/Vision

 Along with the Apostles Creed and Nicean Creed, we take the Westminster Confession of Faith, its Larger Catechism and Shorter Catechism of 1646 as our basic belief structure regarding the Word of God—the 66 books of the Old and New Testament.

 We are blessed with a legacy of faithful churches joining together to build Christ’s kingdom.
 In the mid- 70’s, Fourth Reformed Church merged with Talmadge Memorial Church.
 The new Talmadge Memorial Fourth Reformed Church was affiliated with the Reformed Church in America.
 The congregation took the name Pilgrim Church in 1984 and affiliated with the Orthodox Presbyterians.
-Pilgrim Church has recently joined the Philadelphia Presbytery of the Presbyterian Church in America.
+Pilgrim Church is part of the Philadelphia Presbytery of the Presbyterian Church in America.
 Since 1987, our historic meeting place can be found just off Ridge Avenue and near the Wissahickon Train Station; having purchased and continually updated the home of the former Wissahickon Baptist Church built in 1886.

 Location & Parking